• Skip to primary navigation

 Method

 Except for the areas that you want to airbrush over, cover the rest with masking tape and stencil out any areas or defined borders inside of which you’d like to paint.
 For airbrushing, your paint’s consistency must be just right, not too thick but not too thin either, closer to milk’s consistency.
-You can use Pour this in your airbrush and start spraying over your shoes.
+You can use the Angelus 2-Thin mixed with the acrylic paint to achieve it.
+After getting the desired consistency, pour it in your airbrush and start spraying over your shoes.
 Don’t rush it; go slowly and try to be as precise as possible.
 Once the paint dries, remove the tape and apply 1-2 coats of your finisher to bind it all together.
 Enjoy your new Air Force One kicks!

 Ideas